What is a verb argument: transitivity vs. valency?

 When discussing the aspects of a verb’s argumentation and its syntax, it’s common to see the terms ‘transitivity’ and ‘valency’ being used by grammarians and teachers alike – perhaps even being confused from time to time.
 While these terms are very similar, they are not exactly the same.
 In short, the transitivity of a verb describes only whether or not that verb takes a direct object argument, and as such verbs can be either classified as intransitive or transitive.
 Valency, however, describes all the arguments of a verb, and as such includes the four distinctions intransitive, monotransitive, ditransitive and tritransitive.
 However, so long as you or your students understand that both transitivity and valency describe the grammatical arguments of a verb, there should be little room for confusion.

-Now that you have an understanding of what verb arguments are and have explored the concepts of transitivity and valency, our next lesson on this topic focuses more carefully on the differences between academic intransitive and transitive verbs.
+Now that you have an understanding of what verb arguments are and have explored the concepts of transitivity and valency, our next chapter on this topic focuses more carefully on the differences between academic intransitive and transitive verbs.

 Once you’ve completed all three chapters about verb transitivity, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 Collect Academic Marks

 25 Marks for joining

 7 Marks for daily e-learning